FIRST TIMERS' GUIDE

 - Purchase your lift ticket(s) – Purchasing lift tickets in advance online will save you money and will save you time in the ticket lines.
 Information on lift ticket pricing and discounts can be found here.

-- Book a hotel or cabin close to the mountain - The closer you are to the slopes, the sooner you will be able to slide on the snow!
+- Book a hotel or cabin close to the mountain – The closer you are to the slopes, the sooner you will be able to slide on the snow!
 There are many cabin and home rentals right on the slopes.
-For information on lodging, please click here.
+For information and to book at Timberline’s Hotel, please click here.
+For information on cabin and home rentals, please click here.

 What to wear: